Carlos Zéfiro: Songwriting

 Caminha was also a writer of samba lyrics, and had as a music partner the Brazilian samba singer Nelson Cavaquinho.
-They met in Tiradentes Square, in downtown Rio de Janeiro, a place where sambists used to get together.
+They met in Tiradentes Square, in downtown Rio de Janeiro, a place where sambistas used to get together.
 Caminha and Cavaquinho were partners in the composition of at least two songs: Notícia and A Flor e o Espinho.

 A Flor e o Espinho represents a controversial matter.
-The sambist Guilherme de Brito, who also wrote the lyric for the music, said in an interview to Brazilian newspaper Folha de S.Paulo that Caminha had only paid Cavaquinho to sign the composition.
+The sambista Guilherme de Brito, who also wrote the lyric for the music, said in an interview to Brazilian newspaper Folha de S.Paulo that Caminha had only paid Cavaquinho to sign the composition.
 De Brito told the same version of the story to Flávio Moreira da Costa, author of a book about Cavaquinho.
 A Flor e o Espinho was recorded several times, one of them by the famous Brazilian singer and actress Elizeth Cardoso, in 1965.
 The official record of the Brazilian Union of Composers shows the name of Caminha among the authors of the lyric.